 dentro de unos miles de años será otra vez este día y todas las teorías sobre los números y mapas celestes serán como barcos de papel flotando en el agua del mar. deriva y dulzura, ese el dibujo de tu nombre en el oleaje.

 recuerda siempre esta luz porque así es la foto del día en que todo cambió de color. huele a sal, tengo calor. aquí dejamos todo y no llevamos nada más. esto es un milagro y nunca nada será

 the world hurts me with you and it also hurts me without you. the best gift that the afternoon gives us is her patience, slow is how everything stands up and the messages remain written in the things that we touch.

 who is capable of accepting responsibility in just one gesture for everything that fits inside of a heart? who daydreams dreaming of the silent prayer of the mountain knocking on the door, making the trees tremble?

 do you hear her sing? do you see her breathe?

 then exhale. wait. understand. you are crying. you are beautiful. you are here.

-in some thousands of years it will once again be this day and all the theories about numbers and celestial maps will be like paper boats floating in the ocean water. adrift and a [sweet] delight, that is the drawing of your name in the swell of the waves.
+in some thousands of years it will be this day once again and all the theories about numbers and celestial maps will be like paper boats floating in the ocean water. adrift and a [sweet] delight, that is the drawing of your name in the swell of the waves.

-always remember this light because it is like the photo of the day on which everything changed colour. it smells like salt, i am hot. here we leave everything and we don’t take anything else. this is a miracle and nothing will ever be the same.
+always remember this light because it is like the photo of the day on which everything changed colour. it smells like salt, i am hot. here we leave everything and we don’t take anything else. this is a miracle and nothing will ever be

 Once again, here is the videopoem, which I believe was filmed on a beach in Mexico (though I am not sure).